UpDryTwist/python-linknlink/README.md

 # python-linknlink
-A Python module and CLI for controlling Linklink devices locally.
+A Python module for controlling Linklink devices locally.